← The Signal

 That answer made sense when recording meant capturing acoustic instruments in a room.
 It makes less sense when your instruments are oscillators, samplers, and drum machines that only exist because they do not sound like acoustic sources.
 Yet the fidelity mindset stuck.
 You still see it in plugin marketing that promises “transparent,” “pristine,” and “linear” even for genres built entirely on distortion and artifacts.

-Lossless takes a different stance.
-Fidelity is not about clean versus dirty.
-Fidelity is alignment with intent.
+Lossless defines fidelity as alignment with intent.
 If you want raw techno, fidelity means preserving the distortion and transient aggression you dialled in.
 If you want jazz realism, fidelity means minimising extra artifacts.
 The same tool has to be honest enough to do both.

-That requires tools that show you what they are doing, not tools that make decisions for you.
+That requires tools that show you what they are doing rather than making the decisions themselves.

 Electricity: The Age of Unavoidable Coloration